objectgraph/riya-web-sandbox/README.md

 When you are working on a branch and don't want to commit your changes until you've merged to another branch, you can use something called `git stash`

-- This command will enable you to "stash" away your changes until you are merged with onto another branch.
+- This command will enable you to "stash" away your changes until you are merged onto another branch.
 - Once you merge using `git checkout branch-name` and `git pull` you can use the command `git status` to see that you are working on a clean directory
 - Once you see that, you can apply the command `git stash apply` to bring your changes to the current branch.